blencodes/ising/README.md

 # Ising
-Ising model created during a quantum computing workshop led by Harvard and MIT PHD students.
+Ising model created April 2022 during a quantum computing workshop led by Harvard and MIT PHD students.
 Coded a 2-color and 3-color model.

 A graph of average magnetizations made by iterating through temperatures.
 Can visualize the critical temperature (where the sudden drop to nearly 0 is).